csvillalta/lets-get-cooking/README.md

 ## Corpus

 I gathered my data using the [Spoonacular API](https://spoonacular.com/food-api) and the [Spoonacular Python wrapper](https://github.com/johnwmillr/SpoonacularAPI).
 Unfortunately, the wrapper stopped working halfway through this project, so I did not end up collecting as much data as I would have liked.
 I have left the script to gather the recipes for documentation purposes.

-## Future Plans

-- Find another way to gather more recipe data
-- Play around with different model parameters and models
-- Create a visual interface for this project
-- Try to integrate title and instruction contexts